 Buffalo Rose

-A recent facelift to this historic Golden watering hole, restaurant and live-music venue struts numerous updates, not the least of which is a sumptuously rustic lounge decked out with weathered brick, sunken leather sofas and chairs and antler chandeliers.
+A facelift to this historic Golden watering hole, restaurant and live-music venue struts numerous updates, not the least of which is a sumptuously rustic lounge decked out with weathered brick, sunken leather sofas and chairs and antler chandeliers.
 Adding to the ambiance is a blazing fireplace, a perfect backdrop for a beer and bison burger.
-On winter days, when the climate feels more like summer, hang out of the sidewalk patio, complete with a firepit.
+On winter days, when the climate feels more like summer, hang out on the sidewalk patio, complete with a firepit.

 Bull & Bush Brewery

-The Bull & Bush—Denver’s White House of beer—offers numerous attributes that make the chill of Old Man Winter far more manageable: an abundance of award-winning craft drafts, most of which are brewed on the premises, excellent whiskeys from around the globe, hearty pub dishes, including steak, bangers and mash and burgers and a cozy lounge illuminated by a hot-blooded fireplace that warms the couples who canoodle on the leather sofas.
+The Bull & Bush—Denver’s White House of beer—offers numerous attributes that make the chill of Old Man Winter far more manageable: an abundance of award-winning craft drafts, most of which are brewed on the premises, excellent whiskeys from around the globe, hearty pub dishes, including steak, bangers and mash and burgers, and a cozy lounge illuminated by a hot-blooded fireplace that warms the couples who canoodle on the leather sofas.

 Bar Red